Observation of a $J/\psi\Lambda$ resonance consistent with a strange pentaquark candidate in $B^-\to J/\psi\Lambda\bar{p}$ decays

 where ${\cal P}_{\rm{sig}}$ $({\cal P}_{\rm{bkg}})$ is the probability density function (PDF) for the signal (background) component of the $i$th event, and $\beta=0.07\pm 0.01$ is the fraction of background candidates in the signal region.
 The signal PDF is proportional to the squared decay amplitude $|{\cal M}(m_{\Lz\antiproton},\vec{\Omega}|\vec{\omega})|^2$, and accounts for the phase-space element $\Phi(m_{\Lz\antiproton})$ and the reconstruction efficiency $\epsilon(m_{\Lz\antiproton},\vec{\Omega})$,

-The denominator, $I(\vec{\omega})$, normalizes the probability.
-The background PDF, ${\cal P}_{\rm bkg}$, is parameterized according to a six-dimensional phase-space function based on Legendre polynomials, whose coefficients are determined from the $m(\jpsi\Lz\antiproton)$ region ${[5200, 5250] \cup [5340, 5350] \mev}$.
+The denominator $I(\vec{\omega})$ normalizes the probability.
+The background PDF ${\cal P}_{\rm bkg}$ is parameterized according to a six-dimensional phase-space function based on Legendre polynomials, whose coefficients are determined from the $m(\jpsi\Lz\antiproton)$ region ${[5200, 5250] \cup [5340, 5350] \mev}$.
 Similarly, the reconstruction efficiency is parameterized using Legendre polynomials with coefficients determined using simulated phase-space signal decays.

 No well-established resonances are expected to decay into the $\jpsi\Lz$ and $\jpsi\antiproton$ final states.
-However, excited $K^{*-}$ resonances decaying outside of the phase space of the ${\Bm \to \jpsi \Lz \antiproton}$ decay can contribute to the $\Lz\antiproton$ channel~\cite{CMS:2019kbn}.
-A fit including only NR contributions and $K^*_4(2045)^-$, $K^*_2(2250)^-$ and $K^*_3(2320)^-$ resonant amplitudes does not reproduce the data distribution.
-A $\chisq/{\rm n.d.f.}$ of $123.2/46$ is obtained, where the $\chisq$ is calculated as the largest value over the six one-dimensional fit projections and the ${\rm n.d.f.}$ is extracted from pseudoexperiments by fitting the tail of the $\chisq_{\rm max}$ distribution.
-The simplest and most effective amplitude model used to fit the data, indicated as the nominal model in the following, comprises a narrow $\jpsi\Lz$ structure with spin-parity $J^P = 1/2^-$, whose mass and width are extracted from the amplitude fit, and two nonresonant (NR) contributions, one with $J^P=1^-$ for the $\Lz\antiproton$ system and a second one with $J^P=1/2^-$ for the $\jpsi\antiproton$.
+However, excited $K^{-}$ resonances decaying outside of the phase space of the ${\Bm \to \jpsi \Lz \antiproton}$ decay can contribute to the $\Lz\antiproton$ channel~\cite{CMS:2019kbn}.
+A fit including only NR contributions and $K^*_4(2045)^-$, $K_2(2250)^-$, and $K_3(2320)^-$ resonant amplitudes does not reproduce the data distribution.
+A $\chisq/{\rm n.d.f.}$ of $123.2/46$ is obtained, where the $\chisq$ is calculated as the largest value over the six one-dimensional fit projections and the number of degrees of freedom (${\rm n.d.f.}$) is extracted from pseudoexperiments by fitting the tail of the $\chisq_{\rm max}$ distribution.
+The simplest and most effective amplitude model used to fit the data, indicated as the nominal model in the following, comprises a narrow $\jpsi\Lz$ structure with spin-parity $J^P = 1/2^-$, whose mass and width are extracted from the amplitude fit, and two nonresonant (NR) contributions, one with $J^P=1^-$ for the $\Lz\antiproton$ system and a second one with $J^P=1/2^-$ for the $\jpsi\antiproton$, referred to as NR($\Lz\antiproton$) and NR($\jpsi\antiproton$), respectively.
 The $\jpsi\Lz$ resonance is modelled with a relativistic Breit--Wigner function as discussed in the Supplemental material~\cite{SupplementalMaterial}.